-Join Mike Chapple for an in-depth discussion in this video WPA and WPS attacks, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video WPA and WPS attacks, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - In the previous video, you learned how attackers…can easily defeat WEP encryption on wireless networks.…In this video, let's take a look at how…new attack techniques threaten to undermine the security…of newer encryption technologies.…Recall that there are four ways…to protect traffic on a wireless network.…We've already discussed how two of those…are woefully inadequate.…Running unencrypted wireless networks…leaves communications open for anyone to intercept,…and using Wired-Equivalent Privacy, or WEP,…provides a false sense of security because…it is easily hacked.…